osmosis-labs/mesh-security/docs/ibc/ControlChannel.md

 a malicious state machine would lie, so we demand original evidence of Tendermint misbehavior on the provider chain.

-This channel encompasses to sub-protocols, which are described in their own documents.
+This channel encompasses two sub-protocols, which are described in their own documents.
 The establishment of the channel (including handshake and version negotiation) [is described further below](#establishing-a-channel).